Deposit your research outputs

 • Deposit using the Research Outputs ServiceNow form.

-Provide publication details (citation or DOI) and either attach your AAMs or provide links to open access locations.
+Provide publication details (citation or DOI) and either attach your Author Accepted Manuscripts (AAMs) or provide open access URLs.
+Artistic and practice-based outputs can be submitted using the NTRO ServiceNow form.

 • Deposit by sending an email to the Research Outputs team.

-In your email to research-outputs@unimelb.edu.au, include publication details (citation or DOI) and either attach your AAMs or provide links to open access locations.
+In your email to research-outputs@unimelb.edu.au, include publication details (citation or DOI) and either attach your AAMs or provide open access URLs.

 • Deposit directly in Elements.

-Current staff and students can log in to Elements, our research outputs management platform, and deposit directly.
+Current staff can log in to Elements, our research outputs management platform, and deposit directly.
 See the instructional video below for guidance.

 Deposit policies and embargo periods